0xkashyap/Saarthi-Service-Assistant/README.md

 Saarthi is a mobile-first, non-governmental prototype for helping people find an appropriate public service from a plain-English problem statement.
 It uses only a local mock dataset and fictional records.

+### [Click here](https://saarthi-service-assistant.netlify.app) to try out the tool or scroll below to install it locally.

 ## Run locally

 ```bash